NCERA_temp222: Optimizing integrated pest management research and education in the North Central United States

 Organization/Governance

-The committee has a chair and chair-elect at all times that serve offset, two-year terms to ensure leadership continuity.
+The committee has a chair and chair-elect at all times to ensure leadership continuity.
 A chair-elect is selected at the annual meeting each year.
-The chair also acts as the secretary.
+The chair-elect advances to chair at the next annual meeting to serve for a full year in that role.
+The chair also acts as the secretary and organizes the annual meeting.
 Administrative guidance is provided by the designated AA and USDA NIFA representative.
 All decisions are made in an open and democratic process.

 Literature Cited